youssefKG/operating-system/readme.md

 the process mix or because a change in memory requirements has overcommitted available memory, requiring memory to be freed up.
 Swapping is discussed in

+## Context switch
+Switching the CPU to another process requires performing a state save of the current process and a state restore of a different process.
+This task is known as a context switch.